-Meanings "conform, correspond" and "be responsible for" are from early 13c; that of "suffer the consequences of" is from late 13c.; that of "respond in antiphony" is from early 15c.
-Sense of "respond in act or action, give back in kind" is from 1570s; that of "solve, find the result of" is from 1742.
+The meanings "conform, correspond" and "be responsible for" are from early 13c; that of "suffer the consequences of" is from late 13c.; that of "respond in antiphony" is from early 15c.
+The sense of "respond in act or action, give back in kind" is from 1570s; that of "solve, find the result of" is from 1742.
 Related: Answered; answering.
-The telephone answering machine so called from 1961.
+The telephone answering machine was so called by 1961.

 Dictionary entries near answer